paper2/instruments-cloud-functions/README.md

 # OpenTelemetry Go Cloud Functions Example
-This is an example of OpenTelemetry Go Google Cloud Functions HTTP trigger.
+This is an example of OpenTelemetry Go Google Cloud Functions triggerd by HTTP.

 # Prerequisites
-- Docker
 - Create a project on Google Cloud Platform
+- Install
+  - gcloud
+  - docker

 # Deploy
 ## Deploy OpenTelemetry Collector